bluebossa63/tanzu-customizer/README.md

 - daemonset to configure nodes automatically (-> replaced nodes)
 - addon for DNS management

-If you want to build the project yourself, you have to
+If you want to build the project yourself, you have to checkout https://github.com/kubernetes-client/java (11.0.1-SNAPSHOT is referenced) but you can use the public image referenced in the k8s manifests directly

 ## Prerequisites for node customization

 Install Tanzu (Basic) on vSphere (tested without NSX-T) and deploy a workload cluster

-If you want to build the project, checkout https://github.com/kubernetes-client/java (11.0.1-SNAPSHOT is referenced)

 Get the ssh password for the Tanzu management cluster (ssh into vCenter, execute /usr/lib/vmware-wcp/decryptK8Pwd.py)